A Passionate, Driven Medical Provider

 John had to learn quickly and effectively.

 The military provided John with a unique learning tool – flash cards.
 One side of the card had a picture of the vehicle.
 The other listed identifying features.
 Reading and flipping the cards a few times, it clicked.
-John Bielinski learned the information.
-Quickly and effectively.
+John learned the information quickly and effectively using this simple tool.

 His military experience provided John with a foundation to build upon – and he took advantage as he made his way through college.
 A course at the University at Buffalo provided John with incredible insight into how people learn – called “Methods of Inquiry,” the course covered different ways people learned.
 The course sparked a lifelong passion for learning and education.